Izikhothane: Battles

 The aim of the dance battle is to show more abundance than your opponents as this determines the winner of the battle.
 There is no tangible reward for winning an Izikhothane battle, just the recognition and affection from the audience that witnesses the battle.

 Izikhothane battles occur predominantly across South Africa's townships.
 The act or battle is performed in a public place such as a park or any open space so that large crowds may gather to witness the event.

-Competitors are predominantly males aged between 12 and 25 years.
-The popularity of Izikhothane has also started to attract female youth (Material.Mix and Material.Prix).
+Competitors were predominantly males aged between 12 and 25 years.
+The popularity of Izikhothane also started to attract female youth (Material.Mix and Material.Prix).
 Izikhothane groups compete against each other in inter- or intra-township battles.
 A group's identity and reputation is upheld by its members' wasteful extravagance.

 To perform in an Izikhothane battle, a contestant must purchase expensive items such as clothing, shoes, alcohol and exorbitant accessories.
 Loud, colourful, branded items are a necessity.
 The more a competitor's gear costs, the more dominant they are able to be in the battle.
 Once at the battle venue, the contestant calls out an opponent.
 Thereafter these two competitors dance around, showing off their expensive material items to each other and to the crowd.
 To win the battle, a contestant may be required to destroy their items such as tearing up cash notes, burning or tearing up their designer branded clothing, pouring out expensive alcohol or custard onto the ground and submerging their mobile phones in water.
 The champions are decided by the crowd whereby the crowd cheers for the Izikhothane that impressed them the most with their abundance of wealth as depicted by the destruction of their high-value items.